wh-alice/mig_visualstudio/vs/debugger/how-to--display-and-hide-register-groups.md

 ---
-title: "How to: Display and Hide Register Groups | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Display and Hide Register Groups" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"